February 6

 back to top

-What Is Nonstick Ceramic Coating?
+What Is Ceramic Nonstick Coating?

-To understand what nonstick ceramic is, you first have to understand the basics about nonstick cookware coatings in general:
+To understand what ceramic nonstick is, you first have to understand the basics about nonstick cookware coatings in general.

 PTFE stands for polytetrafluoroethylene, which is a long chain hydrocarbon molecule (that is, derived from petroleum).
 It has been used on cookware since the 1950s, and has gained a reputation for being unsafe.
 While there is some truth to that belief, it's complicated--and it's just as true that PTFE coatings are perfectly safe when used correctly.
 (See our article 10 Myths About Nonstick Cookware for more information.)

 Ceramic nonstick coatings came on the scene around 2007.
-Ceramic nonstick coatings are made from clay or sand, which is basically heated to melting and sprayed onto cookware, then baked to a hard finish (though it's a bit more complicated than that).
-The actual process used is called the sol-gel process (click the link to read more about it).
+They have an inorganic base that's basically sand and titanium dioxide nanoparticles.
+The mixture is heated to melting and sprayed onto cookware, then baked to a hard finish.The actual process used is called the sol-gel process (click the link to read more about it).

 back to top